OktaySavdi/kubernetes-yaml/README.md

-kubectl config get-contexts                          # display list of contexts kubectl config current-context                       # display the current-context kubectl config use-context my-cluster-name           # set the default context to my-cluster-name
+kubectl config get-contexts                          # display list of contexts kubectl config current-context                       # display the current-context kubectl config use-context my-cluster-name           # set the default context to my-cluster-name kubectl config set-context --current --namespace=MyNS # permanently save the namespace for all subsequent kubectl commands in that context.

 # Get commands with basic output
 kubectl get services                          # List all services in the namespace